By John Kingham

 Why investors subscribe to UK Value Investor

 - It’s factual.
-My research is based on facts as much as possible and speculation is kept to a minimum.
+Research is based on facts as much as possible and speculation is kept to a minimum.

 - It’s educational.
-I keep jargon to a minimum and explain what I’m doing as fully and as clearly as I can.
+Jargon is kept to a minimum all buy and sell decisions are explained as fully and as clearly as possible.

 - It follows a sensible, hype-free approach.
-My approach is calm, free of hyperbole and focused on quality companies and long-term results.
+UK Value Investor’s tone is calm, free of hyperbole and focused on quality companies and long-term results.

 Values, beliefs, standards

-My one overriding goal is to show investors how they can build high yield, high growth, low risk portfolios by applying defensive value investing principles.
+The overriding goal is to show subscribers how to build a high-yield, low-risk, long-term portfolio by applying a defensive value strategy.
 This takes priority over everything else and the newsletter’s core principles are encapsulated in the following list:

 - Be professional.
 Put subscribers’ long-term interests first.